 Outlets are wired into your home to make it convenient to plug in anything from an appliance to a lamp.
-However, an electrical fault can occur endangering your home.
+However, an electrical fault can endanger your home.
 It’s not a good idea to have 19 different appliances plugged into a single outlet.
-This can cause a short; not to mention the maze of cords running through the room aren’t safe for family and pets.
+This can cause a short circuit; not to mention the maze of cords running through the room aren’t safe for family and pets.

 When one of these outlets doesn’t work however, it’s more than just a nuisance.
 A non-functioning outlet can be a sign of trouble within your home’s electrical system.
 It’s something that should be remedied sooner rather than later.

 Fixing an electrical fault in your home can range from a complex job of rewiring the outlet.
 Yet, it can also be something literally as simple as flipping a switch.
 Here is how to know if you have an electrical fault and the best course of action to get it repaired.

 It’s almost pointless to just assume that an outlet or wiring needs replacing when it first starts to malfunction.
 After all, with an appliance such as a lamp it may just be a bulb that’s burned out.
 Below are some troubleshooting tips.
 First of all, make sure the problem is not with the appliance instead of your residential electrical system, then follow these suggestions:

 - Try plugging the appliance into another outlet on a different floor

 - Plug in a different appliance to see if it has power